BUENOS DIAS, CHICOS!

 First, though, came one last little European adventure.
 Before flying to Costa Rica I spent a weekend in Naples soaking up some late summer sunshine, eating pizza, and exploring the art and culture of the city.
 It’s brimming with history and there’s so much to discover.
 It was a really fun weekend of eating WAY too much, walking a ton, and giggling at the Ancient Roman explicit art in the National Archaeological Museum’s Cabino Secreto (like a total grown up).
 Those Romans were kinky!

 It was only my second trip ever to Italy, and once again it left me dying to go back!
+I feel like I only discovered a handful of the best things to do in Naples.
 Great food, great company, and some amazing views of Mount Vesuvius.
 Naples, you are awesome.

 Exactly one week later, I flew to Costa Rica with British Airways ready for the #BACostaRica17 trip.
 Not just any old flight either.
 I got to fly business class for the very first time ever in BA Club World.
 SO GOOD!!
 If you watched my Instagram stories that day you’ll have seen a lot of excitement.